-3 Lakes Docking builds and installs docks of all types for waterfront homes in the Lakes & White Mountains Region of New Hampshire.
+3 Lakes Docking builds and installs docks of all types for waterfront homes on New Hampshire’s Newfound Lake and Squam Lake.
 The 3 Lakes Docking team will help you choose the dock type that works best for your shoreline location.

 SWIM RAFTS & MOORINGS

 Floating swim rafts amp up the summertime fun!
 Swim rafts are ideal for calmer water or bays where there’s not a lot of traffic.
 Choose your size, frame material, and decking then get ready for maximum relaxation and enjoyment!